What is Tylenol?

 Tylenol has numerous advertising campaigns.
 In one of them the drug is positioned as the means, "restoring to normal life", and in another, the emphasis on slogan is given: "Feel better Tylenol".
 In the second advertising campaign, the focus is set on an importance of sleeping.
 In this commercial, the great number of the sleeping people is shown, and the voice-over explains how the dream can revitalize the body.

 In other advertising, an emphasis is placed on a return of users to normal life.
-Various people feeling headaches and other types of pains are shown, and the voice-over broadcasts that Tylenol Rapid Release can help to get rid of pain.
+Various people feeling headaches and other types of pains are shown, and the voice-over broadcasts that Tylenol Rapid Release can help to get rid of the pain.

 In an old commercial of 1986, the emphasis is put on that most hospitals across the country trust Tylenol.
 In this commercial, the actress Susan Sullivan tells buyers that Tylenol is a drug, which Americans can trust because the great number of doctors also trust Tylenol.
 The actress also reports that doctors prescribe Tylenol #4 times more often than all other painkiller drugs combined.